mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 ### Iterative Design Approaches

-Iterative design involves coming back to reflect on the results of creative goals revise It has been adopted widely in software production, creative industries and wider business contexts.
-These principles and practices have also influenced areas of education and research.
+Iterative design involves coming back to reflect on the results of creative goals revise

 A full review is beyond what we have time for here but in simple terms the process involves; goal setting, creating quick prototypes, user testing and evaluation, revision and reflection.